tigranmzykyan/Linux/README.md

 ## Part 13.
 Installing and using the **ncdu** utility

-`-` You probably didn’t like much the format in which the du command outputs information.
+"You probably didn’t like much the format in which the du command outputs information.
 I understand you perfectly.
-So now we'll take a look at its improved version.
+So now we'll take a look at its improved version."

 **== Task ==**

 ##### Install the ncdu utility.
 ##### Output the size of the /home, /var, /var/log folders.
-- The size should be approximately the same as in [Part 12](#part-12-using-the-du-utility).
+- The size should be approximately the same as in [Part 12](#part-12-using-the-du-utility);

 - Add screenshots of the used commands to the report.

 ## Part 14.
 Working with system logs

-`-` A system administrator sometimes needs to review events which happened in a system in the recent past.
-Linux has system logs for that.
+"A system administrator sometimes needs to review events which happened in a system in the recent past.
+Linux has system logs for that."

 **== Task ==**